talveth/pygrad/docs/source/index.rst

 All classes and functions can be found in :doc:`api`.
 For in-depth module descriptions, check out :doc:`modules`.

+If you are interesting in contributing, :ref:`please click here <contribs>`.

 ..
 Add your content using ``reStructuredText`` syntax.
 See the
 .. `reStructuredText <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`_
 .. documentation for details.